anyproto/any-sync/README.md

 You can find the various parts of the protocol implemented in Go in the following repositories:
 - [`any-sync-node`](https://github.com/anyproto/any-sync-node) — implementation of a sync node responsible for storing spaces and objects.
 - [`any-sync-filenode`](https://github.com/anyproto/any-sync-filenode) — implementation of a file node responsible for storing files.
+- [`any-sync-consensusnode`](https://github.com/anyproto/any-sync-consensusnode) — implementation of a consensus node responsible for ACL changes monitoring and validation.
 - [`any-sync-coordinator`](https://github.com/anyproto/any-sync-coordinator) — implementation of a coordinator node responsible for network configuration management.

 ## Contribution